• Home

 Ingredients

-1 large can solid white albacore tuna in oil, drained
+• 1 (12 oz) can solid white albacore tuna in oil, drained

 Instructions

-I use canola oil and a serving spoonful of cider vinegar to coat the hot macaroni.
+I usually use my large kitchen utensil spoon for the canola oil and cider vinegar—1 spoonful each—to coat the hot macaroni.
 The pasta soaks the vinegar right up, and it’s just enough to give the salad some tang without being overpowering.
 Use more or less vinegar, depending on your own preferences.

 While the macaroni is cooling, I prepare the celery and onion.

-Refrigerating overnight will blend all the flavors together, but there have been times when I’ve whipped this salad up and served it the same day—it was still good.
+Refrigerating overnight will blend all the flavors together, but I generally whip this salad up and served it the same day—it was still good.

 Hard boiled eggThe Perfect Hard-boiled Egg